The Long Winters: 2004–present

 At the time of Nelson's departure, The Long Winters had begun rehearsing with Shilling's replacement, former Death Cab for Cutie percussionist Michael Schorr.
 An east coast tour with The Pernice Brothers, a European tour, and a nationwide tour supporting The Decemberists would take the band through the spring and well into the summer.
 Thus, the leaner three-piece version of The Long Winters was born, featuring Roderick, Corson, and Schorr.

 The spring/summer 2004 tour took its toll on Schorr, who left the band shortly after its completion.
 Roderick continued to do small promotional events and shows throughout the latter half of 2004 and 2005, often previewing a handful of new Long Winters songs.

 The next incarnation of The Long Winters featured Roderick on vocals, guitars, and keyboard, Corson on bass and back-up vocals, and Nabil Ayers (co-founder of Seattle's Sonic Boom Records) on drums.
 The band did a tour supporting Keane in October 2005 in support of an EP released October 11, 2005, titled Ultimatum.
 Roderick did a solo tour through Europe in May 2006 to promote the third full-length LP, Putting the Days to Bed, which was released July 25, 2006.
 In the fall of 2006 the band—now with guitarist/keyboard player Jonathan Rothman replacing Mike Squires—toured the US, after which they joined Keane once again for a European tour.
 The Long Winters began 2007 with yet another European tour, followed by a month of shows in the United States and Canada.

 In July 2008 the band went back into the studio to work on a fourth album.
 In mid-2009 through early-2010, a satiric "quasi-weekly" 9 episode series by Roderick entitled "13 Songs with John" was made available through YouTube ostensibly focusing on the work Roderick was doing in the studio.
 None of the episodes actually featured Roderick working in the studio.
 Through 2011, Roderick, through The Long Winters website, continued to promise the long-awaited new album would be released "soon."

 The Long Winters released a split single with Spiral Stairs in September 2010.
 Their track was titled "Connections In Nashville.”

-The Long Winters were featured in a January 2015 episode of Song Exploder, profiling their song "The Commander Thinks Aloud."
+The Long Winters was featured in a January 2015 episode of Song Exploder, profiling their song "The Commander Thinks Aloud."

 In August 2016, Roderick indicated in a conversation with Dan Benjamin on his podcast "Road Work" that he has begun working on the fourth album, reworking songs that had been recorded in the sessions dating back to 2007.

 The song "It's a Departure" from Putting The Days To Bed was used as the theme song for the podcast My Brother, My Brother, and Me.
-The podcast announced on January 3, 2021, that after a controversy involving Roderick on Twitter that they will no longer be using the song.
+The podcast announced on January 3, 2021, that after a controversy involving Roderick on Twitter they would no longer be using the song.